lara-martin/NLP-class/homeworks/grad.md

 Your anonymized PDF will be provided to other students to review/provide feedback on (see Milestone 3); your code will not be shared.
 You may optionally provide a written description of what, if any, writing assistance you received (e.g., the GSA Writing Advisor).

-**Milestone 3: Feedback on Discussion.** You will receive up to two other students’ initial writeups; you must provide feedback on the breadth, depth, and clarity of exposition.
+**Checkpoint 3: Feedback on Discussion.** You will receive up to two other students’ initial writeups; you must provide feedback on the breadth, depth, and clarity of exposition.
 You may also provide suggestions on hurdles that are described in the writeup(s).
 Reviewing forms and guides will be provided.
 To receive full credit for the reviews, you must provide constructive and civil reviews (a guide will be provided).
 This feedback will be “double-blind:” as a reviewer, you will not know whose writeups you are reviewing, and as an author, you will not know who your reviewers are.
 This is why it is important for the Milestone 1 drafts to be anonymized.
 All paper-reviewer identities will be known to course staff.

-**Final Writeup and Full Code.** This must be a complete, well-written writeup.
+**Final Submission: Final Writeup and Full Code.** This must be a complete, well-written writeup.
 You will turn in:
 * a **NON-ANONYMIZED** PDF of the writeup,
 * your code repo,